-For a successful catch and release practice, one of the most important acts that should be taken for the fishers is to take the fish onto the boat quickly and without tiring the fish, and to keep the fish inside the water while removing the hook, and to release the fish as soon as possible.
+For a successful catch and release practice, one of the most important actions that should be performed for the fishers is to take the fish onto the boat quickly and without tiring the fish, and to keep the fish in the water while removing the hook, and to release the fish as quickly as possible.

-It is necessary to primarily decide which fish to capture and which fish to release.
-No unnecessary discussions should be made on whether releasing or not after the fish is caught.
+It is necessary to decide which fish to capture and which fish to release beforehand.
+There should not be unnecessary discussions on whether releasing the fish or not after the fish is caught.

-It should be remembered that the fish that are kept in the fish pond to be later released have less chances to survive.
+It should not be forgotten that the fish that are kept in the fish pond to be released later have less chance of survival.
 It should be immediately decided and the fish should be captured or released.

-Use bankstick and taking the big fish out of the water should be avoided.
+Using a gaff and taking the large fish out of the water needs to be avoided.

 When the big fish are taken onto the boat, they may harm themselves as well as those around.

-If the hooks cannot be removed by hand, hook removers or long nose pliers can be used.
-It should not be allowed that the hook pull out and tear the tissues of the jaw.
+If the hooks are unremovable by hand, hook removers or long pliers can be used.
+While removing the hook, it should not pull out and tear the tissues of the jaw.
 The best practice is to cut off and remove in the reverse direction.
 If it is not possible, the leader should be cut off and left.

 In order to prevent gut hooks, circle hook should be used.